Spectral Measures of Spiked Random Matrices: Additive perturbation of a Wigner matrix

 Then, $k_n \geq 1$ for $n$ sufficiently large and: \begin{enumerate} \item Both $\lambda_{i_n + 1}^{(n)}$ and $\lambda_{i_n + k_n}^{(n)}$ converge in probability towards $x_\theta$; \item $ \sum\limits_{p=1}^{k_n} | \langle \phi_{i_n + p}^{(n)}, v_1^{(n)} \rangle |^2$ converges in probability towards $\frac{1}{w'(x_\theta)}$. \end{enumerate} \end{corollary} \begin{proof} Let $x_{\theta} \notin \mathrm{Supp}(\mu_{sc} \boxplus \mu_A)$ be such that $w(x_{\theta})=\theta$.
 The value of $\mu_{sc,A,\theta}(\{x_\theta \})$ is given by the residue of $s_{\mu_{sc,A,\theta}}$ at $x_\theta$:

-Since $\mu_{(W_n,v_1^{(n)})}$ converges towards $\mu_{sc,A,\theta}$ by Proposition \ref{coro: Wigner case, as convergence}, the Corollary is proved. \end{proof} In particular, when $W_n$ is known to be a rank-one perturbation of a matrix $W_n'$ whose empirical spectral measure converges towards $\mu_{sc} \boxplus \mu_A$ and which contains no outlier, the interlacing property implies that $k_n=1$ for all $n$ sufficiently large in Corollary \ref{coro: Wigner case} that is there exists a unique outlier which converges towards $x_\theta$ and the square projection in the direction of the spike of its associated eigenvector converges towards $1/w'(x_\theta)$.
+Since $\mu_{(W_n,v_1^{(n)})}$ converges towards $\mu_{sc,A,\theta}$ by Proposition \ref{coro: Wigner case, as convergence}, the Corollary is proved. \end{proof} In particular, when $W_n$ is known to be a rank-one perturbation of a matrix $W_n'$ whose empirical spectral measure converges towards $\mu_{sc} \boxplus \mu_A$ and which contains no outlier, the interlacing property implies that $W_n$ has a unique outlier, namely that $k_n=1$ in Corollary \ref{coro: Wigner case}.
+Therefore, in that case, the unique outlier converges towards $x_\theta$ and the square projection in the direction of the spike of its associated eigenvector converges towards $1/w'(x_\theta)$.

 Before stating our the second result, which represents the main novelty of this paper, and is also an illustration of the use of the spectral measure, we need the following observation: \begin{prop} $\mu_{sc,A,\theta}$ is absolutely continuous with respect to the Lebesgue measure on $\mathrm{Supp}( \mu_{sc} \boxplus \mu_A )$. \end{prop} \begin{proof} In \cite{MR1488333}, Biane proved that $\mu_{sc} \boxplus \mu_A$ is absolutely continuous with respect to the Lebesgue measure.
 Therefore, the inverse formula